kubedb/docs/docs/guides/mongodb/hidden-node/sharding.md

     - `podTemplate` is an optional configuration for pods.
 - `spec.keyFileSecret` (optional) is a secret name that contains keyfile (a random string)against `key.txt` key.
 Each mongod instances in the replica set and `shardTopology` uses the contents of the keyfile as the shared password for authenticating other members in the replicaset.
 Only mongod instances with the correct keyfile can join the replica set. _User can provide the `keyFileSecret` by creating a secret with key `key.txt`.
 See [here](https://docs.mongodb.com/manual/tutorial/enforce-keyfile-access-control-in-existing-replica-set/#create-a-keyfile) to create the string for `keyFileSecret`._ If `keyFileSecret` is not given, KubeDB operator will generate a `keyFileSecret` itself.
 - `spec.storageEngine` is set to inMemory, & `spec.storageType` to ephemeral.
 - `spec.shardTopology.(configSerer/shard).ephemeralStorage` holds the emptyDir volume specifications.
-This storage spec will be passed to the StatefulSet created by KubeDB operator to run database pods.
+This storage spec will be passed to the PetSet created by KubeDB operator to run database pods.
 So, each members will have a pod of this ephemeral storage configuration.
 - `spec.hidden` denotes hidden-node spec of the deployed MongoDB CRD.
 There are four fields under it :
   - `spec.hidden.podTemplate` holds the hidden-node podSpec. `null` value of it, instructs kubedb operator to use  the default hidden-node podTemplate.
   - `spec.hidden.configSecret` is an optional field to provide custom configuration file for database (i.e mongod.cnf).
 If specified, this file will be used as configuration file otherwise default configuration file will be used.
   - `spec.hidden.replicas` holds the number of hidden-node in the replica set.
   - `spec.hidden.storage` specifies the StorageClass of PVC dynamically allocated to store data for these hidden-nodes.
-This storage spec will be passed to the StatefulSet created by KubeDB operator to run database pods.
+This storage spec will be passed to the PetSet created by KubeDB operator to run database pods.
 So, each members will have a pod of this storage configuration.
 You can specify any StorageClass available in your cluster with appropriate resource requests.

 KubeDB operator watches for `MongoDB` objects using Kubernetes api.
-When a `MongoDB` object is created, KubeDB operator will create some new StatefulSets : 1 for mongos, 1 for configServer, and 1 for each of the shard & hidden node.
+When a `MongoDB` object is created, KubeDB operator will create some new PetSets : 1 for mongos, 1 for configServer, and 1 for each of the shard & hidden node.
 It creates a primary Service with the matching MongoDB object name.
-KubeDB operator will also create governing services for StatefulSets with the name `<mongodb-name>-<node-type>-pods`.
+KubeDB operator will also create governing services for PetSets with the name `<mongodb-name>-<node-type>-pods`.

 MongoDB `mongo-sh-hid` state,
-All the types of nodes `Shard`, `ConfigServer` & `Mongos` are deployed as statefulset.
+All the types of nodes `Shard`, `ConfigServer` & `Mongos` are deployed as petset.

 ```bash
 $ kubectl get mg,sts,svc,pvc,pv -n demo